MonoGame/MonoGame/Documentation/articles/getting_started/3_understanding_the_code.md

 }
 ```

 Similar to the Update method, the **Draw** method is also called multiple times per second.
 This, as the name suggests, is responsible for drawing content to the screen.
+The call to the **Clear** method essentially sets the background color of the game window.

 **Next up:** [Adding Content](4_adding_content.md)